 - Clinical experiences are guided, hands-on, practical applications of program curriculum with P-12 teachers and students.
-These include, but are not limited to, early field experiences, observations, and culminating clinical practices such as student teaching/internship. - Evidence documents that all candidates have active clinical experiences in a variety of settings and experiences with P-12 students (which may be in the same or different schools). - Evidence is provided that clinical experiences are assessed using performance-based criteria. - Evidence documents a sequence of clinical experiences with specific goals that are focused, purposeful, and varied. - Attributes (e.g., depth, breadth, coherence, duration) are linked to student outcomes and candidate performance. - Evidence shows that candidates have purposefully assessed impact on student learning using both formative and summative assessments in more than one clinical setting (which may be in the same or different schools) and have: - \circ $\;$ Used comparison points or other means to interpret findings. - Used the impact data to guide instructional decision-making. - Modified instruction based on impact data. - Key EPP-created assessments have demonstrated validity and reliability, and EPP-created surveys have demonstrated content validity. - Signature/critical assessments are aligned to standards. - Evidence documents that candidates have purposefully assessed the impact on student learning and development with both formative and summative assessments in more than one clinical setting: used two comparison points, used the impact data to guide instructional decision-making, modified instruction based on impact data, and differentiated instruction. - Evidence that most compellingly demonstrates the EPP's case, including what was learned from the evidence and what conclusions and interpretations have been made.
+These include, but are not limited to, early field experiences, observations, and culminating clinical practices such as student teaching/internship. - Evidence documents that all candidates have active clinical experiences in a variety of settings and experiences with P-12 students (which may be in the same or different schools). - Evidence is provided that clinical experiences are assessed using performance-based criteria. - Evidence documents a sequence of clinical experiences with specific goals that are focused, purposeful, and varied. - Attributes (e.g., depth, breadth, coherence, duration) are linked to student outcomes and candidate performance. - Evidence shows that candidates have purposefully assessed impact on student learning using both formative and summative assessments in more than one clinical setting (which may be in the same or different schools) and have: - Used the impact data to guide instructional decision-making. - Modified instruction based on impact data. - Key EPP-created assessments have demonstrated validity and reliability, and EPP-created surveys have demonstrated content validity. - Signature/critical assessments are aligned to standards. - Evidence that most compellingly demonstrates the EPP's case, including what was learned from the evidence and what conclusions and interpretations have been made.

-- Evidence that all candidates have active clinical experiences in a variety of settings (e.g. field placement chart, including demographics and range of experiences). - Evidence of a sequence of clinical/field experiences with specific goals that are focused, purposeful, and varied (e.g., tracking system of placements/experiences). - Evidence that candidates are assessed throughout the program with data supporting increasing levels of candidate competency. - Performance-based assessment data. - Portfolio of clinical experiences. - TAPS data (for employed candidates). - Proprietary assessment to demonstrate a positive impact on student learning in clinical experiences (e.g., MAP testing, Milestones, End of Course tests, AP exams).
+- Evidence that all candidates have active clinical experiences in a variety of settings (e.g. field placement chart, including demographics and range of experiences). - Evidence of a sequence of clinical/field experiences with specific goals that are focused, purposeful, and varied (e.g., tracking system of placements/experiences). - Evidence that candidates are assessed throughout the program with data supporting increasing levels of candidate competency. - Performance-based assessment data.

+- Portfolio of clinical experiences.

+- TAPS data (for employed candidates).

+- Proprietary assessment to demonstrate a positive impact on student learning in clinical experiences (e.g., MAP testing, Milestones, End of Course tests, AP exams).